carolineweiss/01_Variables_and_Datatypes/09_Inheritance/tutorial/README.md

 ![Class hierarchy](./img/class-hierarchy1.excalidraw.png "Bookstore class hierarchy")

-Whenever you write code that uses inheritance, you should give it the "is-a" test.
+Whenever you write code that uses inheritance, use the "is-a" test.
 Can you say that a book IS A media item, and that a movie IS A media item?
 Considering what the bookstore sells, these statements are true.

 ## Step One: Use `toString()` for a string representation of `Book`